Mahmud of Ghazni: Creed and religious policy

-He knew Quran by heart and was familiar with Muslim law and tradition.
+He knew Qur'an by heart and was familiar with Muslim law and tradition.
 According to Ghaznavid author Abu'l-Fadl Bayhaqi and poet Farrukhi Sistani, the sultan was punctilious in the performance of his religious duties and offered the regular prayers and read the Quran.
 In the month Ramadan, 2.5% Zakat was collected and spent on the poor.
 Mahmud did not tolerate any deviation in Muslim subjects.
 Censorship was applied and an officer was appointed to punish heresy or delinquency.
-The followers of the Isma'ili Shia Qaramatians and Batini sects were suppressed in the empire.
+The followers of the Isma'ili Shi'a Qaramatians and Batini sects were suppressed in the empire.
 They were captured and imprisoned if they did not recant they were often executed.

-Mughal emperor Aurangzeb mentioned Mahmud Ghaznavi as a Sultan who suppressed heresy in his kingdom.
+Mughal emperor Aurangzeb mentioned Mahmud as a sultan who suppressed heresy in his kingdom.

-“Sultan Mahmud, may God forgive his crimes did not allow half hearted religious men and heretics to enter his court, nay not even his kingdom, so that other people might not be misled by seeing such persons in the form of the dervish, and they themselves might have no power to mislead others.”
+"Sultan Mahmud, may God forgive his crimes did not allow half hearted religious men and heretics to enter his court, nay not even his kingdom, so that other people might not be misled by seeing such persons in the form of the dervish, and they themselves might have no power to mislead others."

 Family

 Mahmud married the daughter of Abu'l Haret Ahmad, and they had twin sons, Mohammad and Ma'sud, who succeeded him one after the other; his grandson by Mas'ud, Maw'dud Ghaznavi, also later became ruler of the empire.
-In 999, Mahmud married Karakhanid ruler Nasr Illig Khan's daughter.
+In 999, Mahmud married Kara-khanid ruler Ilig Khan's daughter.
 In December 999, Mahmud sent his representatives to Uzgand, capital of Nasr Illig to escort Khan's daughter to Mahmud's palace.
+The marriage was sealed in 1000 AD.
+He also had three brothers viz.
+Isma'il, his initial rival for the throne; Abu'l-Muzaffar Nasr, the long-serving military commander and governor; and Abu Ya'qüb Yusuf, the youngest, who eventually succeeded Nasr in his prestigious roles.

-According to Mirat-i-Masudi ("Mirror of Masud"), a Persian-language hagiography written by Abdur Rahman Chishti in the 1620s, Mahmud's sister, Sitr-e-Mu'alla, was purportedly married to Dawood bin Ataullah Alavi, also known as Gazi Saiyyed Salar Sahu, whose son was Ghazi Saiyyad Salar Masud.
+According to Mirat-i-Masudi ("Mirror of Masud"), a Persian-language hagiography written by Abdur Rahman Chishti in the 1620s, Mahmud's sister, Sitr-e-Mu'alla, was purportedly married to Dawood bin Ataullah Alavi, also known as Sayyid Salar, whose son was Sayyid Salar Mas'ud.
 Mahmud's companion was a Georgian slave, Malik Ayaz, about whom poems and stories have been told.